CoDiNG -- Naming Game with Continuous Latent Opinions of Individual Agents: Preliminaries

 \subsubsection{Forgetting functions}

-It's possible to use any type of function $f(\Delta t)$ as forgetting function, but in this work only exponential one is evaluated, at is proved good performance in modelling human memory~\cite{michalski2021social}:
+It's possible to use many functions $f(\Delta t)$ as forgetting functions.
+Still, in this work, we evaluate only the exponential forgetting function since it proved good performance in modeling human memory~\cite{michalski2021social}:

 where $\lambda$ is the forgetting intensity, usually $\lambda \in [0,1]$.
-Parameters $\mu$, $\lambda$ and $\theta$ can be consolidated under the term trace lifetime $L$.
+Parameters $\mu$, $\lambda$, and $\theta$ can be consolidated under the term trace lifetime $L$.
 This parameter defines the duration after which an unreinforced memory trace is forgotten or becomes too challenging to recall.
-In the model, $L$ represents the time span during which the forgetting function reduces the edge weight from $\mu$ to $\theta$, ultimately leading to the removal of the edge.
-For the exponential forgetting function, the trace lifetime is calculated as:
+In the model, $L$ represents the period during which the forgetting function reduces the edge weight from $\mu$ to $\theta$, ultimately leading to the removal of the edge.
+For the exponential forgetting function, the trace lifetime uses the following equation: